Mathematical Foundations

 - Boundary problems.

-- Scalar case and vector case with simple examples.
+- Scalar and vector cases with simple examples.

 - Initial and boundary conditions.